 Create Digital Memory Books

 This idea has the added bonus of being digital!
-That means that if you are sent home to isolate due to Covid, you can still do this activity!
+That means that if you are sent home to isolate due to Covid, or if you have kids who are absent, you can still do this activity!
 Students LOVE completing these memory books with information about themselves, their friends, your classroom and more.
 They are also a great opportunity for students to showcase all of the learning that they did this year around using Google Slides.

 Fun Drawing Game